junxit/us-congress-bills-111/metadata.md

 - 2009-11-16 — Introduced in Senate
 - 2009-11-16 — Read twice and referred to the Committee on Environment and Public Works.
+- 2009-11-18 — Committee on Environment and Public Works.
+Ordered to be reported with an amendment favorably.
+- 2010-01-20 — Committee on Environment and Public Works.
+Reported by Senator Boxer with amendments.
+With written report No. 111-114.
+- 2010-01-20 — Committee on Environment and Public Works.
+Reported by Senator Boxer with amendments.
+With written report No. 111-114.
+- 2010-01-20 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 254.